soderlind/wxr2pdf/README.md

-# WP-CLI add-on: wxr2pdf, convert an WordPress Export to PDF
+# wxr2pdf, convert an WordPress Export File to PDF

+wxr2pdf is an WP-CLI extenstion that converts the content of an WordPress Export File to PDF.

 ## Syntax